April 11 is National Pet Day. Make some homemade and healthy low-fat dog treats for your dogs.

 Dehydrated sweet potatoes will take dogs a while to eat and can serve as system regulators for this very reason.
 They are totally natural and made from healthy whole food.

-- 【EASY TO USE】The food dehydrator is designed with simple operation, just rotate the knob to power on/off and set optimal temperature.
+- User-friendly: The food dehydrator is designed with simple operation, just rotate the knob to power on/off and set the optimal temperature.
 A transparent window cover so you can monitor the drying process.
-360° circulation airflow distributes heat evenly and efficiently.
+360° circulation airflow distributes heat evenly and efficiently

-- 【5 Food-Grade Trays】 The dehydrator for food and jerky comes with 5 BPA-Free trays can stack on top of each other to be a good space saver.
-Rotate each layer you can get 2 adjustable heights for different size of food, giving you plenty of drying space and capacity.
+- 5 Food-Grade Trays: The dehydrator for food and jerky comes with 5 BPA-Free trays that can stack on top of each other to be a good space saver.
+Rotate each layer you can get 2 adjustable heights for different sizes of food, giving you plenty of drying space and capacity

-- 【EASY TO CLEAN & STORE】 Dishwasher-Safe trays and stainless steel panel means easy-peasy cleanup (with a damp cloth or brush/sponge) after finishing food drying.
-The meat dehydrator machine offers a small footprint and easy to store on your cupboard.
+- Easy to Clean & Compact Design: Dishwasher-Safe trays and stainless steel panel means easy-peasy cleanup (with a damp cloth or brush/sponge) after finishing food drying.
+The meat dehydrator machine offers a small footprint and is easy to store in your cupboard

-- 【ATTENTION & SUPPORT】Please contact us for support if you receive broken trays !
-We offer free replacement service within warranty(non man-damaged), so no worries to make whatever herbs, flower tea, vegetables, meat jerky, fruit rollups, pets snack or others homemade food you want.
-Package includes Recipes Books.
+- OSTBA Support & Services: Please contact us for support if you receive broken trays!
+We offer free replacement service within warranty(non-man-damaged), so no worries to make whatever herbs, flower tea, vegetables, meat jerky, fruit rollups, pets snack, or other homemade food you want.
+The package includes Recipes and Books

 4. Turkey Woof Balls

 This puppy munchin' snack is a take on a Swedish meatball which is both dog and human-friendly!
 Best of all, it is low fat!